ShadyRalph/ShadyCodes/README.md

 # ShadyCodes
-This is my first time doing this mate
+This is my first time doing this mate.
 Author - Ralph